 If you’re opting for a trip to Hudson over other Upstate locations, chances are you’re into arts & culture over a purely “outdoorsy” trip.
 With that in mind, spend a day meandering around town, checking out the small businesses on and around Warren Street.
 Some EB favorites are Flowerkraut, a floral studio and sauerkraut shop; Clove & Creek, a beautifully curated home/apparel/gift shop; Red Chair, an antique shop with a focus on French items; Paula Grief, handmade ceramics; Quiet Botanist, a botanical apothecary and dry flower shop; and Jon Doe Records, a unique vinyl shop.

 Just across the Hudson River, the small towns of Athens and Catskill are also worth checking out.
 In summer, take advantage of the weekend evening ferry rides that shuttle between Hudson and Athens, where you can have dinner on the waterfront at bar/restaurant The Stewart House.
-A ten minute drive south will take you into Catskill, which is also seeing huge growth thanks to migrations from Hudson and NYC; check out HiLo for lunch or grab a pint at Crossroads Brewery.
+A ten-minute drive south will take you into Catskill, which is also seeing huge growth thanks to migrations from Hudson and NYC; grab lunch and a juice at Cafe Joust, have a hard cider at Left Bank Ciders, and stay late into the evening to enjoy Korean food and a show at The Avalon.

 Enjoy the Outdoors Around Hudson: Go for a Hike, and Visit a Local Farm or Outdoor Museum